kallaway/100-days-of-code/r2-log.md

 Finished the tutorial on docker-compose.
 I was able to host my own container for a page that incremented whenever refreshed.
 Saw cool things such as how to change text within the container without deleting data which was already created (it kept counting from where I left off).
 I have a feeling I have a lot farther to go before I can easily implement it to more complex projects, but who knows.

 Currently stuck deciding on what to do tomorrow.
 I could code side-by-side with this video to better understand Flutter: https://www.youtube.com/watch?v=XBKzpTz65Io.
 Or I could work on learning how to solve that wierd-ass puzzle I linked yesterday on my own.
 I could go back to making my personal website I started six months ago.
 Or I could even go back to programming that Starcraft bot.
 I really don't know yet.
 Flutter would be most practical, but I need to remind myself I am working on this OUTSIDE of work and not accidentally make a chore out of it.
 I really dont know.

+### R2D4 (12/4/20)

+I was completely lost on what to do for a project today.
+I accidently broke Flutter this morning, and it is taking longer than usual to reset the development environment.

+I wanted to make sure I at least did something today, so I said "What the hell" and went back to making my Starcraft bot.

+The API i once used seems to have changed a bit ( https://github.com/BurnySc2/python-sc2), so I'm going to rewrite my code from scratch again.
+Will be using this outdated guide for reference as an idea of where to start: https://pythonprogramming.net/starcraft-ii-ai-python-sc2-tutorial//.

+But most importantly, I WAS SOMEHOW ABLE TO SET UP THE API AND GET A DEMO RUNNING IN LESS THAN HALF AN HOUR.
+HOW THE HELL WAS THAT SO EASY.
+Maybe I'm finally getting better at setting stuff up.
+Or maybe I was just lucky.
+Who knows.